Qlever-LLC/surveystack/README.md

 In order for this to work, you will need **oursci-allround.pem** inside `~/.ssh/oursci-allround.pem`.

+## Deployment QA

+We have a list of manual QA testing before pushing changes to the production server [linked here](/wikis/Deployment-Manual-QA).

+Read and follow the QA prior to deployment, and add as features are expanded or better examples or test cases become available.

 ## Coding guidelines

 Our-Sci PWA adheres to airbnb coding style guidelines.
 For development, we recommend using Visual Studio Code with the following workspace settings under `.vscode/settings.json`: